marcov64/Lsd/Readme.txt

 4. Installing LSD (Windows, macOS and Linux)
 5. Installation of optional compilers in Windows (MSYS2 and Cygwin)
 6. Removing LSD
-7. Controlling LSD from Python
+7. LSD interface to Python

 ***************